 If you’re looking for an alternative to the traditional Gestational Diabaetes Test for pregnancy, I hope that sharing my own experience below might help.
 Keep in mind that I am not a doctor, so be sure to work with your own certified practitioner to develop a plan that is best for you.

 My Gestational Diabetes Test

-If you followed along with my last pregnancy, you’ll recall that I was required to consume the neon-orange colored glucose drink (not once, but twice!) to test for gestational diabetes.
+If you followed along with my first pregnancy, you’ll recall that I was required to consume the neon-orange colored glucose drink not once, but twice, to test for gestational diabetes.
 I failed my first test by a few points, so I had to follow that one up with the 3-hour test, which is even worse!
 Luckily, I passed my 3-hour test with flying colors, but I nearly fainted during the process.

-Instead of ingesting a corn-derived, artificially-colored drink that I would most likely never consume on a normal basis, I’m simply testing my blood sugar four times a day using a glucose monitor for one week– when I hit the 30-week-mark in my pregnancy.
-Doesn’t that sound reasonable?
-What I love about this approach is that I get to see how my body handles the real food I eat on an everyday basis, which seems like it will provide a more accurate result anyway.
+What I love about this approach is that I get to see how my body handles the real food I eat on an everyday basis, which seems like it will provide a more accurate result compared to drinking a glucose beverage that I would have never chosen on my own.

 This is why I don’t fear fruit.
 I am curious to see what would happen to my blood sugar if I ate 92 grams of refined sugar in one sitting, but at the same time, I don’t necessarily want to do that to my body or baby to find out.
 Although, on a side note, when I took the 3-hour glucose test during my first pregnancy, my blood sugar wasn’t nearly that low at the 2-hour mark, so my body definitely struggled to get that processed sugar out of my blood stream when compared to my all-fruit meal above.

 To compare and contrast with the all-fruit meal, I had a low-carb breakfast the following morning which had only 4 grams of sugar, naturally found in the eggs and cheese.
 My glucose reading was about average after this meal, not any lower than other normal meals I had eaten this week (94 has been my average post-meal reading).